dc4eu/vc/standards/apiv28.md

 # Datastore Rest API

 ## Introduction and reference
-The following document serves as a reference for the implementation of the Issuer System including the so-called Data Store for the EU-funded DC4EU project.
+The following document serves as a reference for the implementation of the `Issuer System` including the so-called `datastore` for the EU-funded DC4EU project.
 The document focuses on the technical description of the relevant backend endpoints without providing detailed business explanations including scenarios.
 Participants can find the corresponding business specification in the project's internal [sharepoint at the following address](https://sites.ey.com/sites/DC4EU-EBSINE/Shared%20Documents/Forms/AllItems.aspx?ga=1&id=%2Fsites%2FDC4EU%2DEBSINE%2FShared%20Documents%2FGeneral%2FDC4EU%2FWP7%2FTasks%2FT7%2E2%2E%20Opensource%20Provider%20and%20Verifier%2FBackend%20API%20Documentation&viewid=1d5f5777%2D8eec%2D44ab%2Da8a2%2D488cd0136ef2).
 The business specification is currently in version 2.8.

 ## Version
-    This document corresponds to the implementation of the API in Version 2.5 - revision 1
+    This document corresponds to the implementation of the API in Version 0.3.3 - revision 1

 ## Endpoint summery